lamps-wg/cmp-updates/draft-ietf-lamps-rfc6712bis.md

 * Removed the paragraph on the "Content-Length" header field and Section 3.8 to reduce redundancy with current versions HTTP/1.1

+* Added reference to HTTP Security Considerations to Section 5 and updated the first item as proposed by HTTPDIR review

 From version 06 -> 07: